 Music majors are required to receive a passing grade for MUS 0100 Recital Attendance for 6 semesters.
-This course is graded on a pass/fail system, and requires the student to attend divisional recitals and concerts and certain community music programs.
+This course is graded on a pass/fail system, and requires the student to attend divisional recitals and concerts, and community and professional music programs as approved by the Division Head.
 These programs are listed in the Area of Music calendar and are posted each week on the Casebolt Music Center bulletin boards.
 Minimum attendance requirements for a passing grade will be posted on the bulletin boards at the beginning of each semester.